Can I Delete Temporary Files in Windows?

 • Using the system’s temporary file location when an app-specific location might be more appropriate.
 In the caching example above, for instance, the application should be keeping its cached information in its own folders to more properly manage those files.
 Putting them in the system temp folder means they may get unexpectedly deleted or, in severe cases, damaged by other programs.

 • Just bad code.
-Sometimes software is written to use and create temporary files without thinking through all the scenarios in which they should be cleaned up.
+Sometimes software is written to create temporary files without thinking through all the scenarios in which they should be cleaned up.

 Another way to view and clean up temp files